evan-placenis/Pretium-Engineering/src/app/api/chat/README.md

 The chat API is designed around a **stateless** and **"lazy-loading"** architecture.
 This approach is highly robust and cost-effective.

 - **Stateless by Default:** Each request to the `/api/chat` endpoint starts with zero context about the report's content or the conversation history.
 The server does not hold any state between requests.
 - **Lazy-Loading via Tools:** The AI assistant is instructed to be "lazy."
 It only fetches the specific information it needs to fulfill a user's request by using a well-defined set of tools.
-This prevents sending large, unnecessary data blobs with every message, saving on token costs and improving performance.
+This includes conversation history - the AI will only fetch previous messages when the user refers to prior context or when asking clarifying questions that require understanding previous exchanges.

 ---